Spend any time blogging and it won’t be too long before a prospective client might get in touch and ask if you offer ghostwriting services.

-The biggest thing to understand when it comes to ghostwriting is it’s really a matter of personal choice.
-Some people feel a bit icky about ghostwriting, which is totally fine, while others make a good living and a full career out of it.
+The biggest thing to understand if you want to become a ghostwriter is it’s really a matter of personal choice.
+Some people feel a bit meh about ghostwriting, which is totally fine, while others make a good living and a full career out of it.

 The point of this post is to give you all the info so you can decide for yourself before you get asked about it.

 Let’s start with the biggest issue that people bring up, you don’t get your name on your work.

 For a lot of people, this is a deal-breaker.